kumattau/python-greetings/README.md

 # python-helloworld

-A sample project for python
+A helloworld package for python

 ## Installation